 While I would love to call this banana bread, which it is, it is ultimately more like a loaf cake.
 As much as I want to convince myself this is a perfect breakfast I just can't.
 So afternoon snack or dessert works for me 😉

 As Easter approaches, I start to question what desserts to make.
 An event where I can make multiple desserts and no one can complain.
 Christmas, Easter, Thanksgiving, Sunday night dinner, any excuse for an array of desserts.
 Last Easter I made some of these recipes here Carrot Layer Cake and Coffee Cheesecake with Chocolate Ganache.
-A family favorite is this Easter Cake Recipe- Neopolitan marble cake!
+A family favorite is this Easter Cake Recipe- Neapolitan marble cake!

 Back to this beaut.